myatorres/yummyrecipesforme-incident-report/README.md

 ---

-## License

-This project is shared under the
+*This project is for educational purposes only as part of a course lab activity.*